sabinjs/react-starter-pack/README.md

 - Enzyme with Mocha for Testing
 - Chai as assertion Library
 - Test Coverage using IstanbulJS
-- Karma Test runner - To run test in real broswer
+- Karma Test runner - To run test in real browser

 ### Scripts
 | Name | Description |